Reuh/candran/README.md

 end
 -- f, err, f2 and err2 are now out of scope

-if (value = list[index = 2]) and yes = true then -- several assignements can be performed, anywhere in the expression; index is defined before value, yes is defined after these two.
+if (value = list[index = 2]) and yes = true then -- several assignments can be performed, anywhere in the expression; index is defined before value, yes is defined after these two.
 The condition is verified if both value and yes are thruthy.
 	print(index, value)
 end